limnolab/Power-monitor/README.md

 Then, when the power comes back, it will wait the milliseconds set in the config [Wait time - Power detected (ms)] before sending an SMS
 The settings are saved to an internal .txt file... because it's simple!
 Important: To change the settings, the monitor must be turned OFF

+Note: There is also a version of the APK in Spanish